LoyolaChicagoBooks/introcs-csharp/rst/lab-filedata.rst

    :start-after: GetDictionary chunk
    :end-before: chunk

+**Testing**:
-When you complete this function, the program should behave like the earlier verbose version with the hard-coded data.
+When you complete this function, the program should behave just like the earlier verbose version with the hard-coded data, using a dictionary value if it finds the right key, or choosing a random response if there is no key match.

 Be careful to distinguish the data file :repsrc:`help_not_responses.txt <dict_lab_stub/help_not_responses.txt>`